 Mice tend to be happiest in the company of other mice, so it is recommended that you get more than one.
 Male mice from the same litter may get along but sometimes fight and may need to be separated.
 Between this and the tendency of intact male mice to be smellier than females, females are a better choice for kids.
 A pair or group of females usually get along well, but try to get some from the same litter or that already lived together to avoid the difficulty of introducing mice that don't know each other.
 Obviously keeping a male and female mouse together will result in many offspring, so this should be avoided.

 Pet Mice Safety

-As with any pet, your kids should also be able to understand that they need to wash their hands after handling a mouse, their food, or anything in their cage.
+As with any pet, your kids should also understand that they need to wash their hands after handling a mouse, their food, or anything in their cage.
 And of course, the adults in the family must be willing to help or supervise proper feeding, cleaning, and care of the mice.
 Adults should never depend 100% on a child to care for a pet.

 Children that handle mice should always be sitting on the ground.
-Mice may jump or fall out of your child's hands and if your child is standing or has the mouse on a table the mouse may not survive the drop.
+Mice may jump or fall out of your child's hands, and if your child is standing or has the mouse on a table the mouse may not survive the drop.